Page Comparison for SEO: The Complete Guide (2024)

 Internal Linking Structure

 Count and categorize the internal links on each page.
-Top-ranking pages typically use contextual internal links to related content, which distributes PageRank and signals topical authority to crawlers.
+Top-ranking pages typically use contextual internal links to related content with descriptive anchor text, which distributes PageRank, signals topical authority to crawlers, and guides users deeper into the site — reducing bounce rates.
+Compare the quantity, placement, and anchor text variation of internal links across both pages.

 5

-Use a structured data testing tool to check which schema types the competitor implements — FAQ, HowTo, Article, Review, BreadcrumbList.
+Use a structured data testing tool to check which schema types the competitor implements — FAQ, HowTo, Article, Review, BreadcrumbList, VideoObject.
 Schema can unlock rich results that dramatically increase click-through rates even from lower positions.
+A page at position 4 with FAQ rich results often outperforms a position 2 listing in raw clicks.

 6